JoaoVitorCafe/TASKS-JSON-API/readme.md

-# Simple to-do list application
+# TASKS-JSON-API

-- This is suppose to be just a simple to-do list application.
+- This is suppose to be just a simple TASK JSON API.
 - The application currently consists only on the backend.
 - The app was made for the purpose of practicing some Javacript.
-I do not recommend using this app in your daily life.
 - Maybe in the future, a client side of the app can be developed.
 - Feel free to propose a frontend application that can be useful for this application.